graphiq-dev/graphiq/README.md

 ## What's Here

-This Repo is ogranized by folder as follows:

-* [`benchmark`](https://github.com/ki3-qbt/graph-compiler/tree/main/benchmarks) - a set of benchmark circuits that will be used to assess the performance of our solvers, currently only works for EvolutionarySolver.
-* [`tests`](https://github.com/ki3-qbt/graph-compiler/tree/main/benchmarks) - automated testing framework using pytest to ensure that new changes are tested and don't break existing code.
+THis project includes the following folders:

-* [`backends`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/backends) - simulate the operation of a quantum circuit using an underlying representation of the propagating quantum state.
+* [`backends`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/backends) - simulate a quantum circuit using different underlying representations, including the density matrix, stabilizer, and graph formalisms.
-* [`noise`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/noise) - noise objects are objects that tell the compiler the noise model of each gate.
+* [`noise`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/noise) - suite of noise models to study performance of quantum devices in realistic environments.
 * [`solvers`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/solvers) - implementations of search algorithms to find quantum circuits which produce a target state.
-* [`utils`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/utils) - idk what to write for this lol
+* [`benchmarks`](https://github.com/ki3-qbt/graph-compiler/tree/main/benchmarks) - a set of benchmark circuits that will be used to assess the performance of our solvers.
 * [`visualizers`](https://github.com/ki3-qbt/graph-compiler/tree/main/src/visualizers) - various functions that allow us to plot the different backends and compare quantum circuits.
+* [`tests`](https://github.com/ki3-qbt/graph-compiler/tree/main/benchmarks) - automated testing framework using pytest to ensure that new changes are tested and don't break existing code.

 ## Getting Started